OpenA3XX/opena3xx.documentation/README.md

-The project was co-founded by a David Bonnici a software engineer based in Malta with some initial help from other [Discord Members - Invitation Here!](https://discord.gg/Sm9VzrRuDP)
+The project was co-founded by [David Bonnici](https://www.linkedin.com/in/david-bonnici/) an Engineering Director, Hardware & Software Engineer based in Malta with some initial help from other [Discord Members - Invitation Here!](https://discord.gg/Sm9VzrRuDP).

-It came into existance after the desire to be build a home cockpit for the A3XX family, but there was no single point of reference on how to tackle that kind of project from the beginning.
+It came into existance after the desire to be build a home cockpit for the Airbus A3XX family, but there was no single point of reference on how to tackle that kind of project from the beginning.
 There were numerous sources of information out there, but nothing complete and all in one place.

 The OpenA3XX project aims to provide that single point of reference.
 Whether you're a complete beginner with no experience in anything technical, or a seasoned flight sim enthustiast with a wide range of skills and knowledge, the OpenA3XX project will be a great project for you complete.